soilbycounty

 What type of soil does Lexington County have?

-Lexington County's soil is classified as Sandy Loam.
+Lexington County's soil is classified as Sand.
 This indicates the relative proportions of sand, silt, and clay — 64% sand, 20% silt, and 11% clay.
-Loamy soils hold moisture well and support a wide range of plants.
+Sandy soils drain quickly but may need more frequent irrigation and fertilization.

 Is Lexington County's soil acidic or alkaline?